JeremyLikness/jlikness.watch/README.md

     ['jlWatchService', function (ws) { var count = ws.countWatches(); }]

 Refer to index.html for an example.
+[Click here](http://jeremylikness.github.io/jlikness.watch/) to run the example in your browser.